 Offer Something an Online Shop Cannot

-E-retailers are definitely taking business away from local-owned shops.
+E-retailers are taking business away from local-owned shops.
 But there is always a way to beat an online shop at its game.
-Your small bike shop could offer something the e-retailer cannot, such as free physical inspections and sample rides, to attract local customers.
+Your small bike shop could offer something the ecommerce retailer cannot, such as free physical inspections and sample rides, to attract local customers.

-Additionally, small bike shops can also partner with online stores to drive real-life and digital traffic both.
+Additionally, small bike shops can also partner with online stores to drive real-life and digital traffic.
 The point is to get on with the connected marketplace and start incorporating digital aspects into your bike shop to keep pushing sales and not lose out to a solely online store.

 Engage with the Local Community